seeing-earth/seeing-earth/README.md

 And Home is a map of them.

-*UX/Product Notes*
+**UX/Product Notes**

-In terms of how it works, Home's user experience is still taking shape.
+Home's user experience is still taking shape.
 It is envisioned roughly like this:

 Home is your default browser page, so when you open your browser, this is the first thing you see: